Muzamilabdallah/rickAMortyWithPaging3/README.md

 # rickAndMorty app (Page from network and database)

- this project is simple project show you how to Load data from database and network using paging3 with compose the Idea is to sync loading data from db with network , I have used Remote mediator paging source to   load data from network when data base run out   of cached data. this way your App fetch  from a local database cache and only makes requests to the network when there is no more data in the database.
+ this is simple project show you how to Load data from database and network using paging3 with compose the Idea is to sync loading data from db with network , I have used Remote mediator paging source to   load data from network when data base run out   of cached data. this way your App fetch  from a local database cache and only makes requests to the network when there is no more data in the database.